How to Find Cheap Auto Insurance Quotes Even If You Have a Speeding Ticket

 Insurance companies calculate policy prices in different ways.
 Sometimes, your insurance company will immediately raise your policy price after a single speeding ticket.
 In other situations, insurance companies might forgive one or two speeding tickets – especially if you have a long history of safe driving and this is your first offense.

 Your insurance company might ignore a speeding ticket if you’re an experienced driver with no other offenses on your recent driving record.
 However, insurance companies are more likely to punish younger drivers with less driving experience.
-The table below shows the average insurance rate increases, by insurer, following a speeding ticket:
+The table below shows the average insurance rate increases by insurer following a speeding ticket:

 Insurer | Average Premium | Average Premium After Speeding Ticket | % Increase |